njfdev/advent-of-code/2022/day-01/README.md

 You can find the link for day 1, 2022 [here](https://adventofcode.com/2022/day/1).
 This folder will provide complete solutions for part 1 and part 2 of day 1.
 I highly recommend trying to solve these problems yourself instead of just copying my code (you will learn a lot more).

-Thus file will explain what the problem is and how to run the code.
+This file will explain what the problem is and how to run the code.
 Explanation of the code will be in comments within the code itself (lines that start with `#`).

 ## Setup